 - A. Date: While critical scholars have claimed that Esther was written much later than the time of its contents (because of its language and style), their arguments are unconvincing.
-Since the events of the book close at 473 BC it is reasonable to presume a date shortly after this-perhaps after Xerxes' reign (ending in 464 BC) but no later than 435 BC when the palace at Susa was destroyed by fire, a significant event not mentioned in Esther. - B. Recipients: Esther's first readers constituted the postexilic communities during the time of Nehemiah and Malachi and the intertestamental period-probably initially in Persia but soon in Israel as the book was copied and distributed.
-These providential dealings of God on their behalf would have been a tremendous source of encouragement to both Jews in Persia as well as Jews living in Israel. - C. Occasion: The events of Esther chronicle 10 years of the 58 year gap between Ezra 6 (516 BC) and Ezra 7 (458 BC).
+Since the events of the book close at 473 BC, it is reasonable to presume a date shortly after this, perhaps after Xerxes' reign (ending in 464 BC), but no later than 435 BC when the palace at Susa was destroyed by fire, a significant event not mentioned in Esther. - B. Recipients: Esther's first readers constituted the postexilic communities during Nehemiah and Malachi and the intertestamental period, probably initially in Persia but soon in Israel as the book was copied and distributed.
+These providential dealings of God on their behalf would have been a tremendous encouragement to both Jews in Persia and Jews living in Israel. - C. Occasion: The events of Esther chronicle 10 years of the 58-year gap between Ezra 6 (516 BC) and Ezra 7 (458 BC).
 The story takes place from 483 to 473 BC between the time of the first return under Zerubbabel (538 BC) and the second under Ezra (458 BC).
-Without Esther the Scripture would remain silent as to the state of the majority of post-exilic Jews who chose to remain in Babylon when a small remnant of their brothers returned to the land.
+Without Esther, the Scripture would remain silent as to the state of the majority of post-exilic Jews who chose to stay in Babylon when a small remnant of their brothers returned to the land.
 Why did they remain?
-They were prospering materially and therefore saw nothing but hard work by returning to Jerusalem, a city that lacked even walls (cf. Book of Nehemiah).
-The Books of Ezra and Nehemiah assert God's providential care over the small remnant that returned, while Esther reveals that God even graciously cared for these spiritually indifferent Jews whose priorities needed rearranging.
+They prospered materially and therefore saw nothing but hard work when they returned to Jerusalem, a city without walls (cf. Book of Nehemiah).
+The Books of Ezra and Nehemiah assert God's providential care over the small remnant that returned.
+At the same time, Esther reveals that God even graciously cared for these spiritually indifferent Jews whose priorities needed rearranging.